pedro-dm-gomes/pedro-dm-gomes.github.io/_pages/research.md

  <h4>Point Cloud Prediction of Future Movements</h4>
 We introduce a Graph Neural Network, that given a point cloud sequence can make accurate prediction of future frames.

-Point clouds do not have regular structure or explicit point to point correspondence across frames, this makes model dynamic point clouds a very challenging task.
+We propose a Graph Neural Network that can process irregular point cloud sequences using a graph structure.
+To this end, we design a Graph-RNN cell that can leverage learned features, describing the local topology, to form spatio-temporal graphs, from where temporal correlations can be extracted as motion features.

-To address this challenge we propose a Graph Neural Network that can process irregular point clouds sequences using graph structure.
-We design a Graph-RNN cell that can leverage learned features, describing the local topology, to form spatio-temporal graphs, from where temporal correlations can be extracted.
+The features are then processed by a novel attention model to predict future movements.
+The attention mechanism allows the network to dynamically model the composition of local and global motions.

 </div>